 Gage and Syber had been cagemates in Ohio for many years.
 It is often a struggle for sanctuaries to take on the care and expense of one additional tiger, let alone two, but we were committed to keeping these long-time friends together.

 The International Fund for Animal Welfare (IFAW) and the Global Federation of Animal Sanctuaries (GFAS) were instrumental in the rescue of dozens of the animals from Ohio.
 Lions, Tigers & Bears in San Diego also assisted with transportation.
 They accepted a black bear named Sugar Bear, who traveled with Syber and Gage.

 After this placement, IFAW inspected and evaluated our facility and honored us with their coveted endorsement.
 IFAW's blog features the story of Gage and Syber's rescue and their arrival at Safe Haven.

 Syber and Gage are pictured together as they explore their enclosure soon after arriving at Safe Haven.
 Below, Gage enjoys a swim, and Syber samples the water in the pool.

 Choi-Hu and Timber were emergency rescues from a private home in the Seattle area.
 When the couple who owned the tigers had to give up their property, both tigers were in danger of becoming homeless and possibly being euthanized.
 Safe Haven was the only sanctuary in the area with room to accept them.

-At the time of Choi-Hu's rescue, we had to leave her male companion, Timber, behind.
-We initiated an urgent fundraising appeal to build a new enclosure to accommodate him as well.
-By the beginning of March 2010 the enclosure was cready to house Timber.
-He was with us for the last two years of his life; we regret that our time together could not have been longer.
+At the time of Choi-Hu's rescue, we had to leave her male companion, Timber, behind—but we promised him that we'd be back!
+We initiated an urgent fundraising appeal to build a new enclosure for him, and it was ready for him to move in at the beginning of March 2010.
+Timber was with us for the last two years of his life; we regret that our time together could not have been longer.

 Below: Choi-Hu luxuriates in a grooming session.